Hyderabadi Street style Egg fried rice

 Do not break the eggs directly in the wok.

-Always beat the eggs in a bowl and add to the hot oil.
+Always beat the eggs in a bowl and add them to the hot oil.
 It will increase the volume of scrambled eggs.

 Add the spice powders and sauces after adding the rice.
 If you add it at the beginning, the vegetables will get dark color.